grubernaut/winrm/README.md

 # WinRM for Go

+_Note_: This repository has been forked from `masterzen/winrm`.
+The only differences between this fork, and the upstream repository is the lack of LGPL dependencies.
+This is done by using `ChrisTrenkamp/goxpath` instead of `masterzen/xmlpath`, the latter of which is licensed under the LGPL license.

 _Note_: if you're looking for the `winrm` command-line tool, this has been splitted from this project and is available at [winrm-cli](https://github.com/masterzen/winrm-cli)

 This is a Go library to execute remote commands on Windows machines through